 Data & Records

 If the project will be collecting data about individuals in the public, you may also need to submit a System of Records Notice (SORN).
+You may even need to submit one if you’re simply doing user testing!

 Projects should also follow any relevant Records Management processes.
 Since working in a public git repo - committing code, responding to issues, etc. – generally is considered a legal record, your agency may require extra steps when working with GitHub or similar.
 One common solution is to require the use of a government-specific account with a government-associated email address which receives email notifications for all activity, thereby automatically providing a copy to the official records management tools already enabled for email.